Bigg Boss Tamil 3 Week 8 Elimination: Yet Another Female Contestant To Be Evicted?

 Kavin, Abhirami Venkatachalam, Losliya, Mugen Rao and Madhumitha are the contestants who have found a place in the eviction list.
 According to initial reports that have come up, Kavin and Mugen Rao are pretty safe as these two youngsters do enjoy a good fan base on social media.
 Mugen Rao was embroiled in a few controversies in the past week but still, some of the reports claim that his popularity has not dipped much.

 Losliya, Abhirami Vekatachalam and Madhumitha are the three female contestants who are fighting it out in the eviction list.
-Losliya continues to remain popular despite making it to eviction list in the past two weeks.
+Losliya continues to remain popular despite making it to the eviction list in the past two weeks.
 Hence, it is being considered that Losliya will emerge safe in this particular week as well.

 Abhirami Venkatachalam and Madhumitha are the two other contestants in this week's eviction list.
 Madhumitha enjoys a good fan base but she had created a few issues in the past few days, which might have raised quite a few eyebrows.